-Sponsoring organizations who participate in the CACFP must follow many rules and regulations as a condition to participation which requires a high level of scrutiny by the ADE, USDA, and auditors.
+Sponsoring Organizations who participate in the CACFP must follow many rules and regulations as a condition to participation which requires a high level of scrutiny by the ADE, USDA, and auditors.
 They must comply with:

-- All regulations and policies issued by FNS and the USDA, - All instructions and handbooks issued by FNS and the USDA to clarify or explain existing regulations, and - All AZ state laws, compliance manuals, policy memos, and instructions issued by the ADE that are consistent with the provisions established in Program regulations.
+- All regulations and policies issued by FNS and the USDA; - All instructions and handbooks issued by FNS and the USDA to clarify or explain existing regulations; and - All AZ state laws, compliance manuals, policy memos, and instructions issued by the ADE that are consistent with the provisions established in Program regulations.

 Eligible non-profit Sponsoring Organizations may enter into an agreement with the ADE to assume the administrative and financial responsibility for CACFP operations.
-7 CFR 226.6(b)(1)(xviii) and 7 CFR 226.6(b)(2)(vii) Performance Standards 1 through 3 requires sponsors be financially viable, have internal controls in effect to ensure program accountability, and be administratively capable of operating the Program.
+7 CFR 226.6(b)(1)(xviii) and 7 CFR 226.6(b)(2)(vii) Performance Standards 1 through 3 requires sponsors be financially viable, have internal controls in effect to ensure program accountability, and be administratively capable of operating the Program (VCA).

-- Performance Standard 1 Financial viability and financial management.
-The sponsoring organization must be financially viable.
-Program funds must be expended and accounted for in accordance with FNS 796-2 rev. 4, and parts 3015, 3016, and 3019 of this title (7 CFR).
-To demonstrate financial viability, the sponsoring organization must document that it meets the following criteria: - 1.
-A sponsoring organization must demonstrate that it will use appropriate practices for recruiting facilities; - 2.
-A sponsoring organization must demonstrate that it has adequate financial resources to operate the CACFP on a daily basis, has adequate sources of funds to continue to pay employees and suppliers during periods of temporary interruptions in Program payments and/or to pay debts when fiscal claims have been assessed against the institution, and can document financial viability (e.g. financial audits, financial statements, etc.); and - 3.
-A sponsoring organization must be able to demonstrate that the costs in its budget are necessary, reasonable, allowable, and appropriately documented.
-All accounting must be done in accordance with Generally Accepted Accounting Principles (GAAP) requirements. - Performance Standard 2 Administrative Capability.
-The sponsoring organization must be administratively capable.
-Appropriate and effective management practices must be in effect to ensure that the Program is operated correctly.
-To demonstrate administrative capability, the sponsoring organization must document that it meets the following criteria: - 1.
-A sponsoring organization must demonstrate that it has adequate number and type of qualified staff to ensure the Program operates correctly; - 2.
-A sponsoring organization must document in its management plan that it employs staff sufficient to meet the ratio of monitors to facilities; and
+• Performance Standard 1- Financial viability and financial management.
+The Sponsoring

+Organization must be financially viable.
+Program funds must be expended and accounted for in accordance with FNS 796-2 rev. 4, parts 3015, 3016, 3019 of this title (7 CFR), and 2CFR part 200, subpart D, and USDA implementing regulations 2CFR part 400 and part 415.
+To demonstrate financial viability, the Sponsoring Organization must document that it meets the following criteria:

+- 1. A Sponsoring Organization must demonstrate that it will use appropriate practices for recruiting facilities; - 2.
+A Sponsoring Organization must demonstrate that it has adequate financial resources to operate the CACFP on a daily basis, has adequate sources of funds to continue to pay employees and suppliers during periods of temporary interruptions in Program payments and/or to pay debts when fiscal claims have been assessed against the institution, and can document financial viability (e.g. financial audits, financial statements, etc.); and - 3.
+A Sponsoring Organization must be able to demonstrate that the costs in its budget are necessary, reasonable, allowable, and appropriately documented.
+All accounting must be done in accordance with Generally Accepted Accounting Principles (GAAP) requirements. - Performance Standard 2- Administrative capability.
+The Sponsoring Organization must be administratively capable.
+Appropriate and effective management practices must ensure that the Program is operated correctly.
+To demonstrate administrative capability, the Sponsoring Organization must document that it meets the following criteria: - 1.
+A Sponsoring Organization must demonstrate that it has adequate number and type of qualified staff to ensure the Program operates correctly; - 2.
+A Sponsoring Organization must document in its management plan that it employs staff sufficient to meet the ratio of monitors to facilities; and